starryxoxo/treeajmgar/src/site/notes/Get a chance for a FREE load!.md

 • You are given two chances to spin the wheel per load, unless given another round by the wheel. <br>
 • You will be monitored as you spin the wheel. <br>
 • The free load which you can get through spinning the wheel.<br>
-• Your last spin will be the spin that is valid and the one that will be used
+• Your last spin will be the spin that is valid and the one that will be used.<br>
+• The free load must not exceed ₱100, excluding the charge fee.
 </details>
 <br>